Health Concern On Your Mind?

 Antibiotics are the standard treatment for bacterial vaginosis.

-Bacterial vaginosis causes specific symptoms that can be different from two other common types of vaginal infections, vaginal yeast infection and trichomoniasis.
+Bacterial vaginosis can be difficult to distinguish from other types of vaginal infection.

 ©2005-2016 WebMD, LLC.
 All rights reserved.